sarahliz24/aeh_art/assets/readme/testing/TESTING.md

 ## Other

 * All external links have 'rel' attributes; set to noreferrer and noopener.
+* Assets folder is names assets/readme - this should ideally be renamed as 'assets' as the README is kept in the root folder as best practice (this is where it is located)
+* in contacts/models.py I named the model UserContactForm which is misleading as it is a model, not a form, and is not best practice
+* I forced the primary key on the products model to be artwork_id instead of allowing Django to assign a primary key automatically.
+This is because the artwork does not have a SKU (like many products would) and I wanted to force the site owner to ensure they were assigning an identifiable code to each artwork piece for inventory/tracking etc.  In retrospect it would have been more straightforward to use the Django-assigned primary key and create a separate artwork identifier code, if needed.

-* Mailchimp - tested and fully functional
+* Mailchimp - tested and fully functional.
-<details><summary>Email to user after suscribing via Mailchimp</summary>
+<details><summary>Mailchimp dashboard showing users who have signed up via the website</summary>
     <img src="/workspace/aeh_art/assets/readme/images/mailchimp_subscribers.png">
 </details>